Laplacian Convolutional Representation for Traffic Time Series Imputation: Preliminaries

 \subsection{Circulant Matrix}

-In linear algebra, a circulant matrix is an important structure that shows broad use in the field of signal processing \cite{hansen2006deblurring, wright2022high}.
-By definition, for any vector $\boldsymbol{x}=(x_1,x_2,\cdots,x_{T})^\top\in\mathbb{R}^{T}$, the circulant matrix can be written as
+The circulant matrix is an important structure that shows broad use in the field of signal processing \cite{hansen2006deblurring, wright2022high}.
+By definition, for any vector $\boldsymbol{x}=(x_1,x_2,\cdots,x_{T})^\top\in\mathbb{R}^{T}$, the circulant matrix can be written as follows,